TAHRA Chapter Committees

 Workforce Readiness Chair:

-The Certification Committee manages the chapter's HR certification study program and encourages members to become certified and/or recertified as PHR/SPHR/GPHR by the HR Certification Institute (HRCI).
-In addition, the committee provides information about any changes in recertification requirements, exam policies and costs and works with the chapter program chairs to secure HRCI approved-for-credit status for applicable chapter programs.
+The Certification Committee manages the chapter's HR certification study programs and encourages members to become certified and/or recertified as PHR/SPHR/GPHR by the HR Certification Institute (HRCI) or certified as SHRM-CP/SHRM-SCP by SHRM.
+In addition, the committee provides information about any changes in recertification requirements, exam policies and costs and works with the chapter program chairs to secure recertification credits for applicable chapter programs.